World Heritage inscription to Ramappa temple brings cheer to T'gana; state govt vows to develop the premises | Politics

 The presiding deity is Ramalingeswara Swamy.

-It is also known as the Ramappa temple, after the sculptor who executed the work in the temple for 40 years.PTI SJR SS PTI PTI
+It is also known as the Ramappa temple, after the sculptor who executed the work in the temple for 40 years.PTI SJR SS ADMINISTRATOR SS ADMINISTRATOR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)